Pakistan: Several dead after bus carrying pilgrims overturns | DW | 11.06.2021

 Imran Ahmad, an official cited by the Associated Press, said driver negligence apparently caused the accident, but investigations were still under way.

-One of the injured passengers was also quoted by AP saying that passengers had warned the driver to be more careful, adding that he was driving recklessly while enjoying music.
+One of the injured passengers also told AP that passengers had warned the driver to be more careful, adding that he was driving recklessly while enjoying music.

 Ahmad said the bus was overcrowded and several pilgrims were also sitting on its roof.